Support

 We’ll ask for your financial information

 We’ll need some financial information to understand your current situation.
-This helps us understand what options may be suitable for you.
-We’ll usually ask you to complete an income and expenditure (sometimes called an I&E) form, to give us a clear picture of your financial situation.
+This helps us work out what options and support may be suitable for you.
+We’ll usually ask you to complete an income and expenditure (sometimes called an I&E) form, to give us a clear picture of your financial position.

 The quickest and easiest way to give us this information is by providing it online.
 We’ve partnered with Paylink to help make it as easy as possible for you to do this.
 Simply click on the link to set up an account and then follow the step-by-step process to create your personal budget.
-Once you’ve finished it, Paylink will tell us and we’ll use this information to understand how we can help you.
+Once you’ve finished, we’ll use this information to understand how we can help you.

 Important information when completing an income and expenditure form:

 - Have information like payslips, bank statements and how much you spend on your household bills ready when you start.
-The more information you can give us, the more we can do to help.
+The more information you can give us, the better.

 - Be as accurate as possible.
 This is so we can be sure that any arrangement we agree is affordable for you.